 To Resolve an Outstanding Tax Obligation:

-The driver may make payment in full by going online at the Comptroller's website www.marylandtaxes.com.
-Click "Online Services" to see all of the online options available to pay outstanding individual or business taxes.
-If the driver cannot pay the debt in full, they may contact the Comptroller via e-mail at firstname.lastname@example.org or by phone to discuss payment options.
-For individual income tax liabilities, call the Comptroller's Office toll free at 855-213-6669 or for business tax liabilities call 410-649-0633.
+The MVA does not accept payment for taxes.
+Please make payments, online at the Maryland Comptroller's website www.marylandtaxes.com.
+Click "Online Services" to see all of the options available to pay outstanding individual or business taxes.
+If you cannot pay the debt in full, you may contact the comptroller via e-mail at email@example.com or by phone to discuss payment options.
+For individual income tax liabilities, call the Maryland Comptroller's Office toll free at 855-213-6669 or for business tax liabilities call 410-649-0633.

-To Resolve an Outstanding Unemployment Insurance Obligation
+To Resolve an Outstanding Unemployment Insurance Obligation:

-Businesses with unpaid unemployment insurance obligations should contact the DLLR to satisfy their debts or make acceptable payment arrangements.
-They may contact the DLLR by phone at 410-767-2699 or via e-mail at email@example.com to discuss payment options.
+The MVA does not accept payment for unemployment contributions.
+Businesses with unpaid unemployment insurance obligations should contact the Maryland Department of Labor, Licensing, and Regulation to satisfy their debts or make acceptable payment arrangements.
+They may contact them by phone at 410-767-2699 or via e-mail at firstname.lastname@example.org.